 Price Range: $89.00 - $268.89

 CNET Editors' Rating: 4.0 / 5

-The good: The Apple TV lets you stream all of the movies and TV shows available in the iTunes Store to your HDTV on a rental or purchase basis, with purchases stored in the cloud.
-Netflix, Hulu Plus, MLB.TV, and a handful of other online media services are available, plus music, videos, and photos can be streamed from iOS devices using AirPlay.
-AirPlay Mirroring lets you stream any Web video to the Apple TV, including free Hulu, if you have a newer Mac running Mountain Lion.
-And Apple TV's user interface is one of the best there is.
+The good: The Apple TV lets you stream all the video content in the iTunes Store to your HDTV, with purchases stored in the cloud.
+Netflix, Hulu Plus, HBO Go, MLB.TV, and a handful of other online media services are available, plus music, videos, and photos can be streamed from iOS devices using AirPlay.
+AirPlay Mirroring lets you stream any Web video to the Apple TV, if you have a newer Mac running Mountain Lion.
+And the Apple TV's user interface is one of the best there is.

-The bad: The competing Roku 3 offers many more content sources (including Amazon Instant), cross-platform search, and a remote with a headphone jack.
-The Apple TV is also a much less useful box if you don't own other Apple devices.
+The bad: The competing Roku 3 offers more content sources (including Amazon Instant), cross-platform search, and a remote with a headphone jack.
+The Apple TV is less of a standout streamer box if you don't own other Apple devices.

 Design, Features & Performance (out of 10)